How to Patent a Phrase: Everything You Need to KnowPatent Law ResourcesHow to Patent an Idea

 - It can appeal to customers.
 If consumers like your trademarked phrase, they'll probably like your product.
 If they are undecided between your product and a similar one, remembering your phrase could sway them towards your brand.
 Over time, a well-known phrase can suggest your product is a quality one.

 - It can create buzz.
-While a trademark stops people profiting from your phrase, it doesn't stop them from using it in everyday conversation.
+While a trademark stops people from profiting from your phrase, it doesn't stop them from using it in everyday conversation.
 This is a good thing because it can help a phrase go viral.
 When people use your trademarked phrase they think of your brand, even if they aren't purchasing.
 This helps create goodwill for your brand.

 - It improves your legal standing.
 When you've registered your trademarked phrase, you can sue any competing business that profits from it for damages.
 Similarly, you're protected if another company files an infringement lawsuit against you.
 The prosecutor must show your registered phrase doesn't deserve legal protection, which is very difficult to prove.